Configuring DHCP Snooping in Packet Tracer

 DHCP snooping helps prevent rogue DHCP servers from maliciously distributing incorrect IP configuration information, such as IP addresses, subnet masks, and default gateways, to unsuspecting network clients.

-You may also like to read -- The Purpose of Cisco Packet Tracer
+You may also like to read -- Configuring VLAN Access Maps in Packet Tracer

 Mitigation of DHCP Spoofing Attacks: